BlueSoheil99/DowntownSeattleSUMO/README.md

 final output of each step is the input of the next step.
 Output of the 4th step is the input for the simulation (route file).
 - **Step1: Trip generation**
   - Run `step1-read h5.ipynb`
-  - Input(s): PSRC trip dataset, estimated for Puget sound population.
+  - Input(s): PSRC trip dataset, estimated for Puget sound population for one working day.
   <span style="color: red;"> Due to Github space limitation, the source file has not been uploaded yet.</span>
   Using a UW email, you can access through this [link](https://drive.google.com/drive/folders/1KIlRBGK1AhPe5t2rL66fhlWQGoFRLiWj?usp=sharing).